josh-white-278/zephyr-pub-sub/README.md

 A publish subscribe message passing framework built on top of Zephyr RTOS.
 It provides zero copy message passing with reference counted message allocation.
 It also supports publishing statically allocated messages and publishing messages from ISRs.
-Messages are received by subscribers in the order published and two different types of subscriber message queuing are supported.

 ## Overview